Skyshader77/Lacryma-Hydra/prologue.typ

 "I am coming!
 I am coming!"

+Theodore unsheathed his sword.
+He hacked the abomination's head.
+Blood splattered on Theodore's chainmail armor.
+A strident whistling erupted from the lump that became the monster's head.
+Flesh sprouted from the morbid injury.
+Two new heads emerged.
+Theodore cursed. _Mother help me_, thought Flavius.

+"Flavius!
+Get your arse over here at once!"

+"Yes!"

-Flavius turned away from Theodore.
+Flavius took a step forward before turning away from Theodore.
 His legs carried him away from the duel.
 Behind him, steel collided with teeth.
+It was not the duty of men to face this vile creature.

 Flavius reared his head.
 Blood seeped from Theodore's upper torso.
 The Hydra picked the Excubitores with its tentacles.
 Theodore's legs flailed helplessly.
 His helmet fell in the bloodied waters.
+A loud crunch reverberated through the sewer's corridors.
+Bone snapped.
 The beast opened its human mouth and bit its prey's head.
+Theodore's headless torso fell in the waters.

 Flavius screamed.
-He ran into utter blackness.
+He ran into utter blackness, crying out the Goddess' name.